akatche/lightit-challenge/README.md

 I´ve decided to cache diagnoses replies from the API using the user_id and the symptoms ids as value.
 Therefore, if the user(id=10), makes a query (symptoms = 158,87), next time that query won´t be made and will be retrieved directly from the cache.

+### Testing
+I´ve added some backend tests, which could be triggered using ./vendor/bin/sail test.
+I like to use Cypress for E2E tests, so this could have been an use case for using this tool.

 ### Features which could be added
 If I had more time or this could become a live app I´d add the following features